 For all international competitions, FIS World Cup, FIS Continental Cups and FIS competitions, two synchronised electronically isolated timing systems operating in time-of-day must be used.
-One system will be designated system A (main system), the other system B (back up system) prior to the beginning of the race.
+One system will be designated system A (main system), the other system B (back-up system) prior to the beginning of the race.
+Only exception for Parallel competitions, on Level 2, 3 and 4 where no system B is required.